EricHughesABC/simpleNMRbrukerTools/simpleNMRbrukerTools/docs/running_simpleNMRbruker_v2.md

 ### Step 1: Launch simpleNMR

-1. Open a processed dataset in TopSpin
+1. Open a processed peak-picked dataset in TopSpin
 2. Click the **simpleNMR** button in the flowbar menu
 3. Wait patiently during initial startup (may take 30+ seconds on first use)